-2 1 0 ADEQUATELY DONE PARTIALLY DONE NOT DONE AT ALL 1 STANDARDS-BASED Selected item from the area Selected item from the area No improvement plan item IMPROVEMENT PLAN standard in need of standard in need of is stated.
-ITEM improvement is fully stated. improvement is partially stated or written as bullet points or phrases.
+2 1 0 ADEQUATELY DONE PARTIALLY DONE NOT DONE AT ALL 1 STANDARDS-BASED IMPROVEMENT PLAN ITEM Selected item from the area standard in need of improvement is fully stated.
+Selected item from the area standard in need of improvement is partially stated or written as bullet points or phrases.
+No improvement plan item is stated.
 2 SMART GOALS Goals are written as specific, measurable, attainable, realistic and time bound.
 Goals are partially written as specific, measurable, attainable, realistic and time bound.
 No goals are stated.
-3 OUTPUT End result is aligned with the requirements of the standards.
+3 ОИТРИТ End result is aligned with the requirements of the standards.
 End result is inconsistently aligned with the requirements of the standards.
 No output is stated.
 4ACTION STEPS Action steps show a detailed and logical process of achieving the SMART Goals and accomplishing the output.
 Action steps are vague and do not show a particular sequence for achieving the SMART Goal and accomplishing the output.
 No action steps are described.
 5 TIME PERIOD Dates of expected accomplishment of the output are stated and achievable.
 Dates of expected accomplishment of the output are stated but challenging to meet.
 No dates of expected accomplishment are stated.
-6 MONITORING A system of reviewing and A system of reviewing and No system and dates of SYSTEM evaluating the accomplishment evaluating the accomplishment monitoring are given. of the different action steps and of the different action steps achieving the output is and achieving the output is described in detail. inconsistent in several parts.
+6 MONITORING SYSTEM A system of reviewing and evaluating the accomplishment of the different action steps and achieving the output is described in detail.
+A system of reviewing and evaluating the accomplishment of the different action steps and achieving the output is inconsistent in several parts.
+No system and dates of monitoring are given.